 The Coaching Kata teaches the thought pattern (mental model) where a learner experiments to learn how to recognize and overcome obstacles on their way to achieving goals beyond their threshold of knowledge.

-So it stands to good reason that many managers out there want to Kata coach their own direct reports right away.
+So it stands to good reason that many managers out there want to Kata coach their direct reports right away.
 But is there a pitfall in them doing that?

 The first thing is to do it; it’s to practice the routine — whatever routine you are trying to develop skills in — you have to practice it.
 There are some key aspects of that practice.
-The practice needs to be deliberate or intentional, meaning you have to actually be in the moment and think about the behavior that you are practicing.
-Sometimes I think it’s an ignition — you have to want to do it and you have to be present in it to begin to actually habitualize yourself.
-You need to be deliberate in your practice; you need to practice it perfectly, which means you have to follow the routine very specifically and you should practice it frequently.
+The practice needs to be intentional, meaning you have to actually be in the moment and think about the behavior that you are practicing.
+Sometimes I think it’s an ignition — you have to want to do it, and you have to be present in it to begin to make it a habit.
+You need to be deliberate; you need to practice it perfectly, which means you have to follow the routine precisely and practice it frequently.

-Improvement Kata/Coaching Kata Remotely
+Improvement Kata/Coaching Kata